-In his second and most ambitious book to date, Grammy-nominated musician, professor, author Benjamin Lapidus makes a compelling case for New York-based musicians and how they shaped the sound of international music.
+In his second and most ambitious book to date, the Grammy-nominated musician, professor, educator, author Benjamin Lapidus makes a compelling case for how New York-based musicians shaped the sound of international music.

-Based on extended interviews and insightful musical analysis, Lapidus explores an array of fascinating topics, including Latin Music Education in New York; Latin Music Instrument Makers in New York; Sonny Bravo, Tipica 73 and the New York Sound, Jews and Latin Music in New York and Invasion del 80/Yo vine del Mariel!
+In brief, New York and the International Sound of Latin Music is a comprehensive assessment of New York as the capital of Latin music from 1940 to 1990, as told by an active participant and an astute observer.
+Based on extended interviews and insightful musical analysis, Lapidus explores a swath of interesting and enlightening topics, including Latin Music Education in New York; Latin Music Instrument Makers in New York; Sonny Bravo, Tipica 73 and the New York Sound, Jews and Latin Music in New York and the “invasion” of the Cuban Marielito’s in the 80s.

-Chapter 4, titled, This Guy Does Not Look Latin: The Panamian Connection explains how Panama was and continues to be an incubator for jazz, Cuban, and West-Indian Caribbean music traditions and the musicians feel solidarity with similar cultures, yet distinct from their own such as Cuban, Puerto Rican, West Indian, and African-American.
-Though it’s not well-known, Panamian musicians performed with Machito and his Afro-Cubans, Tito Puente, Tito Rodriguez, and Louis Armstrong among others.
+Chapter 4, titled, This Guy Does Not Look Latin: The Panamanian Connection focuses on “the unique Panamanian community in New York, particularly Brooklyn-based musicians, and their contributions to the development of Latin music in New York.”
+Also, how Panamanian musicians felt solidarity with the musicians whose cultures were similar to, yet distinct from their own, such as Cuban, Puerto Rican, West Indian, and African American.
+Though it’s not well-known, Panamanian musicians performed with Louis Armstrong, Machito and his Afro-Cubans, Tito Rodriguez and Tito Puente among others.

 - Flores, Juan – New York Latin Music of the Sixties Generation (Oxford University Press, 2016)